Mathematics & Computer Science

 - Students must request a recommendation from a math teacher.

-- Unweighted math averages over the last two years must meet the following criteria:
+- Unweighted math averages for the current and previous year must meet the following criteria:

 - 94% for Regents, 92% for Honors, 90% for AP.